14.60. taler.conf(5)

 STEFAN_ABS

-Absolte amount to use in the STEFAN fee approximation curve (see DD47).
-Defaults to 0 if not specified.
+Absolute amount to add as an offset in the STEFAN fee approximation curve (see DD47).
+Defaults to CURRENCY:0 if not specified.

 STEFAN_LOG

-Logarithmic factor to use in the STEFAN fee approximation curve (see DD47).
-Defaults to 0 if not specified.
+Amount to multiply by the base-2 logarithm of the total amount divided by the amount of the smallest denomination in the STEFAN fee approximation curve (see DD47).
+Defaults to CURRENCY:0 if not specified.

 STEFAN_LIN

-Linear factor to use in the STEFAN fee approximation curve (see DD47).
-Defaults to 0 if not specified.
+Linear floating point factor to be multiplied by the total amount to use in the STEFAN fee approximation curve (see DD47).
+Defaults to 0.0 if not specified.

 BASE_URL